Nekroze/codeforthought/chapter/playground.rst

 And now it would work fine without using the *Escape Sequence* ``\"`` because the ``"`` character would not close the string in this case.
-Which you use is up to you in :term:`Python` however some languages the single and double quotation mark means different things.
+Which you use is up to you in :term:`Python` however in some languages the single and double quotation mark means different things.

 For example sometimes we differentiate between a string and a character.
 A